GROWING DIANTHUS

 Toxicity:

-Dianthus foliage can cause minor skin irritation in some individuals, the effects usually lasting just a few minutes.
-The plants can be mildly toxic to pets if ingested, causing stomach upset or vomiting.
-Seek advice from your veterinarian or poison control center if needed.
+While the flower petals are edible when grown organically (North Carolina State Extension), the foliage can cause minor skin irritation in some individuals, with effects usually lasting just a few minutes.
+The plants can be mildly toxic to pets if ingested.

 When to plant: